 In any event, Geoff Emerick gave up his coveted role as chief engineer for the greatest rock and roll band of all time.
 He did not work with the group again until April 14th, 1969 for the recording of “The Ballad Of John And Yoko” and then throughout the majority of the “Abbey Road” album.

-The following day, September 17th, 1968, attention was again given to the original recording of “Cry Baby Cry” from July 18th, but for a totally different reason.
+The following day, September 17th, 1968, attention was again given to the original recording of “Cry Baby Cry” from July 18th.
 EMI Studios had finally incorporated capabilities for eight-track recording, which was a major upgrade from four-track which The Beatles had been using since late 1963.
 The thought was presented that “Cry Baby Cry” could use more overdubs so a tape copy was made to facilitate eight-track recording on the song.
-Sometime near 5 am during this late night session (which would in actuality be September 18th) this tape copy was made.
-However, in the end it was decided that “Cry Baby Cry” sounded good enough the way it was and no additional overdubs were made, making this tape copy useless.
+Sometime around 3:30 am during this late night session, this tape copy was made, the four tracks of the previous tape being allocated to tracks five through eight of the eight-track tape, this now being designated as 'take 13.'
+Onto track one of this new tape, Paul played descending piano bass notes "in cavernous echo," as Ken Howlett describes in the "White Album" 50th Anniversary book, while Ringo adds an additinoal drum track and Paul plays tambourine onto track two.
+This finally brings the recording of "Cry Baby Cry" to completion, this session ending at 5 am the following morning.

 Both the stereo and mono mixes of the song were done on October 15th, 1968 in the control room of EMI Studio Two by George Martin and engineers Ken Scott and John Smith.
 John's acoustic guitar was flanged on both the stereo and mono mixes on this day as well.
 It took five tries to get a suitable stereo mix, the fifth attempt undoubtedly being the best which panned the vocals predominantly to the left channel during the choruses and centered in the mix during the verses.
 Only one remix was needed to get a suitable mono mix on this day.